Amanda Beard: 2004 Athens Olympics

 At the 2004 U.S. Olympic Swim Trials, she qualified to participate in four events at the Athens Olympics.
 In trial heats, she broke the world record in the 200-meter breaststroke.

 In 2004 Olympic competition, in a close race Beard won a gold medal in the 200-meter breaststroke with a time of 2:23.37.
 In the exciting 200-meter finish, Beard accelerated in the last five meters, touching out Australian Leisel Jones by a mere .23 seconds.

 Beard won silver in the 200-meter individual medley where she swam a time of 2:11.70 and a second silver in the 4×100-meter medley relay where the U.S. team swam a combined time of 3:59.12.
 In an historic finish, the Australians won the gold medal, making them the first team other than Germany or American to take the gold in the event.
-Beard, swam well, as her split in the medley relay, where she was the leadoff swimmer, was the fastest of the eight competing American women (1:06.32).
+Beard, swam well, as her split in the medley relay, was the fastest of the eight competing American women (1:06.32).

 In the 100-meter breaststroke, Beard finished fourth with a time of 1:07.44, placing her only .28 seconds behind bronze medalist Leisel Jones of Australia who swam a 1:07.16.